flaviodsr/automation/scripts/jenkins/ardana/ansible/roles/input_model_generator/README.md

 load balancers, routes and neutron network tags.
 * the `networks` elements: a network input model element is generated for each network group listed in the network template.
 The subnet and gateway values are generated.
+* the Neutron `configuration-data`: external neutron networks and provider networks are generated according to the `NEUTRON-VLAN` and `NEUTRON-EXT` markers
+* the Octavia `configuration-data`: the Neutron provider network used by the Octavia is set to the first `NEUTRON-VLAN` marked network group

 ### Disk templates